 By verifying and promoting the certification, Turismo de Portugal aims to offer visitors an added level of confidence in the coronavirus-prevention efforts underway throughout the destination.

-Portugal's initiative follows that of the government of Singapore, which recently rolled out its own expansive hygiene-certification program, SG Clean.
+Portugal's initiative follows that of the government of Singapore, which was one of the first to roll out a destinationwide certification program — the expansive SG Clean.
 This campaign provides a targeted checklist for each type of public-facing business in the city-state, including MICE venues and hotels.
-Requirements include assigning an SG Clean Manager on the premises, conducting temperature checks of employees and visitors, implementing safe-distancing measures for lines and seating, and increasing the frequency of disinfection — particularly for elevators, handrails, meeting rooms and variety of other high-touch areas.
+Requirements include assigning an SG Clean Manager on each premises, conducting temperature checks of employees and visitors, implementing safe-distancing measures for lines and seating, and increasing the frequency of disinfection — particularly for elevators, handrails, meeting rooms and variety of other high-touch areas.

 After ensuring requirements are met, venue owners must schedule an in-person audit by an approved agency — which for MICE venues would be the Singapore Tourism Board.
 When approved, the venue receives a certificate to post publicly, reassuring visitors they have met the new elevated standards.